IT and business managers often debate whether to implement major changes simultaneously (Big Bang) or incrementally.

-How does incremental change in business stack up against the “big bang” approach?
+But how does incremental change in business stack up against the “big bang” approach?
+And Is it better to implement new business projects all at once or in phases?

 The Difference Between Incremental Change vs. the “Big Bang” Approach